franzhaas/robotframework-construct/README.md

 - Use your construct specification to:
   - Craft intentionally corrupted data.
   - Fuzz test your binary parsers.
-- Beautify access to registers, for both reading and writing.
+- Beautifuly access registers, for both reading and writing.

 ## Relationships in the Ecosystem

 The number of dependencies is kept low, with no transient dependencies.

-This is important as it keeps coordination feasible between two main projects.
+This is important as it keeps coordination feasible.
 Construct is well-developed and not expected to change significantly soon.
 Robot Framework releases major updates annually, but these are well-managed and communicated.

 ### Construct (https://github.com/construct/construct)